OrangeP0P/The-existing-EEG-Foundation-Pretrained-Model/README.md

 In the last few years, **EEG foundation models (EEG-FMs)** and large pretrained EEG models have started to appear, inspired by large language and vision models.
 They usually:

 - are trained in a **self-supervised or multi-task** way on **large-scale EEG (or brain-signal) data**,
-- aim to provide **general, reusable representations** across datasets, paradigms and tasks,
+- aim to provide **general, reusable representations** across datasets, paradigms, and tasks,
 - are often described in papers as “foundation model”, “large EEG model”, “universal EEG representation”, etc.

 This repo tries to **collect existing models that fit this spirit**, with: